rlucioni/blog/content/about/_index.md

 ## Experience

+**Engineering Manager at [LogRocket](https://logrocket.com/)** (_January 2021 to present_)

+- Transitioned from individual contributor to orchestrating and organizing, setting us up to work together as a larger team
+- Pushed to split the engineering team into smaller teams
+- Led one of those teams, planning work, sharing context, and advancing careers (planning, standups, 1-1s, retros, reviews)
+- Put frameworks in place to spread knowledge, teaching others how to interview and how to handle ops-related incidents

-**Lead Software Engineer at [LogRocket](https://logrocket.com/)** (_January 2020 to present_)
+**Lead Software Engineer at [LogRocket](https://logrocket.com/)** (_January 2020 to January 2021_)

-- Improved data retention (e.g., deleting data early for customers with shorter retention, decoupled video and search data retention)
+- Worked to scale LogRocket, cutting costs, making our system more robust, expanding our feature set, increasing MRR, and growing our team
+- Introduced dynamic data deletion policies to account for customers with shorter retention.
+Required developing a way to do fast streaming Bigtable deletes.
+Let us shed hundreds of TiBs and tens of nodes.
+- Simplified user activity tracking, replacing a complex, expensive Redis-backed buffering system with a simple event-based approach involving Elasticsearch
-- Led the charge on cutting costs with GCP and AWS committed use discounts
+- Cut cloud costs with GCP committed use discounts, E2 VMs, and AWS reservations
-- Increased trial to conversion rate and ACV by planning, building, and shipping new products that make up LogRocket's premium tiers (e.g., metrics, retroactive filters)
-- Secured enterprise contracts by developing, installing, and maintaining our on-prem offering
+- Built support for backing up Bigtable, our 500+ TiB primary datastore, several times a day
+- Made data ingestion cheaper by bypassing Pub/Sub where possible and more reliable by adding separate ingestion paths for high volume customers
+- Stopped a Redis memory leak from taking down part of our system by finding large, previously-unknown, unused, and non-expiring Celery pidbox keys with RedisInsight, stopping them from being written, then unlinking them
+- Identified SDK ingestion problems due to Cloudflare DDoS protection and negotiated with Cloudflare support to mitigate
+- Implemented a "path analysis" algorithm for building trees used to visualize overlapping user flows from many sessions
+- Integrated LogRocket with New Relic APM distributed tracing, linking from network requests in LogRocket sessions to corresponding backend traces in New Relic
+- Increased maximum data retention from 3 months to 2 years, an exercise in reevaluating long-standing assumptions - decoupling video and search data retention, being smarter about ES index use and data retention - and a useful price anchoring tool for the sales team
+- Rooted out flaky tests to pave the way for requiring passing tests on PRs and Kodiak PR automerge
-- Helped build a great team through referrals, active involvement in the hiring process, and willingness to teach new engineering hires about the system
+- Helped build a great team through referrals, active involvement in the hiring process, and willingness to teach new engineers about the system and our processes
-- Promoted a culture of rigorous, valuable code review
+- Promoted a culture of rigorous, valuable code review.
+Set an example of what it means to give a good code review.

 **Software Engineer at [LogRocket](https://logrocket.com/)** (_August 2017 to January 2020_)

-- Developed web applications using JavaScript and Python
+- Developed web applications using JavaScript and Python, helping to lay the groundwork for growth
-- Built error reporting product
 - Improved JavaScript SDK performance and memory usage
+- Built error reporting product.
+Initially called Errors, later became the more general Issues.
+- Got LogRocket listed on the GitHub Marketplace
-- Reduced cloud cost by optimizing Bigtable, Pub/Sub, GKE, and GCS use
+- Reduced cloud costs by optimizing Bigtable, Pub/Sub, GKE, and GCS use
-- Facilitated cloud-agnostic on-premise deployments using Terraform, Kubernetes, and Helm
+- Built support for deploying the LogRocket backend "on-prem" (on customer-controlled infrastructure) using Terraform, Kubernetes, and Helm
+- Secured enterprise contracts by developing, installing, and maintaining our nascent on-prem/self-hosted offering, often working directly with customers
-- Researching new product opportunities with Dataflow and Pandas
+- Researched new product opportunities with Dataflow and Pandas, focusing on finding user frustration
+- Increased trial to conversion rate and ACV by planning, building, and shipping new products that became LogRocket's Pro plan (Metrics, retroactive filters)

 **Senior Software Engineer at [edX](https://www.edx.org/)** (_July 2017 to August 2017_)